svetlanasieber/Flask_TestApp_v1.0.1/README.md

 1. **Console Calculator** - classic text interface
 2. **GUI Calculator** - graphical interface using Tkinter
-3. **Web Calculator** - modern interface accessible through a browser
+3. **Web Calculator** - modern interface accessible through a browser with user profiles and settings

 All implementations share the same calculation logic, showing how basic functionality can be adapted for different user interfaces.